Baptism Preparation Meeting Scheduling: Streamline the Process

 What is the ideal length for a baptism preparation meeting?

 Most churches schedule 45-90 minutes, balancing depth with attention spans.
 Shorter for youth (30-45 min), longer for families.
 In my experience, 60 minutes hits the sweet spot: 20 min teaching, 30 min Q&A, 10 min prayer.
 Tools like PastorAgenda let you set variable durations per type, preventing overruns.
 A 2026 Pew Research study shows extended prep correlates with 25% stronger post-baptism engagement (Pew Research, 2026).
-Test and adjust based on feedback.
+Test and adjust based on feedback from candidates and pastoral staff.
+Remember to include buffer time between sessions to avoid burnout.

 How do I handle group baptism preparation meetings?